When I wrote The Merman’s Mark, I had no idea that in a few years the internet would erupt with a legitimate (?) “flat earth” controversy.

 Oh well, people are just going to have to deal.

-Firstly, it’s what I know.
+Well, firstly, it’s what I know.
 Despite popular belief, my degree didn’t just drop from the sky amid an imagined chorus of angels, along with a complimentary halo.
 I had to write academically-acceptable pieces on biblical stories that included in-depth analysis of the culture and time period.
 I’ve also heard these stories told and retold since before I can remember, so they’re a natural thing to want to play with.
-Mostly they only very loosely inspire ‘flavors’ for the story in the same way a hotel fountain or a nice hot chocolate inspired elements (see The Making of Merman for better examples), and most of the names have been changed.
+Mostly they only very loosely inspire ‘flavors’ for the story in the same way a hotel fountain or a nice hot chocolate inspired elements (see The Making of Merman for better examples).
 The deity is also fictional, so apart from the evo-creo parts, people’s present beliefs are basically left alone.

 And most of “life” does not share in the experiences that dominate our scientifically-padded existence.
 Whales don’t go to supermarkets; gorillas don’t buy condoms; societies revert and collapse.
 Obsession with technological progress can perhaps itself morph into another form of creationism, taking on a belief that the human existence we know and are working toward is “it.”
 But there is a lot more to know, or from an author’s point of view, a lot more to feel, especially if one is to write a world.